-- should position himself behind the robot or at a distance that allows the robot to operate freely at a distance of at least an arm length away from the robot's convex hull. - must not block the vision of any of the robots on the ball or goals. - must not block the path of any robot. - must not touch any robot.
+- should position himself behind the robot at a distance of at least an arm length away from the robot's convex hull. - must not block the vision of any of the robots on the ball or goals. - must not block the path of any robot. - must not touch any robot.
 Touching a robot is considered an offence that is penalised by a removal penalty of the robot handler's own robot according to the laws of the game. - must not enter the radius of one arm length around the robot unless the robot is to be picked up or to avoid interference with the game.
 Violation of this rule results in a warning to the respective robot handler.
 After two warnings, the robot handler needs to be replaced similarly to the rule specified under "Request for Pick-up". - has to be dressed in black clothes. - may not communicate with the robot in any way, including verbally, while the robot is in play.